 You may have to share more company data than usual because it may be necessary to set the correct tasks and choose the means to solve them.
 Of course, all of this is in the contract and legally protected, but it is possible that you would like to keep quiet.

-Technical Partner is an engagement model in software development when you don't just hire a team to develop your product but hire an entire company to work with your entire company, not just to develop the project.
+Technical partner is an engagement model in software development when you don't just hire a team to develop your product but hire an entire company to work with your entire company, not just to develop the project.
 It also helps you work out the business goals, strategy, and position of your company, develop and promote its products, provide technologies and practices, etc. You are hiring a big brother who helps you with everything and gives you all the experience in any venture.

 Advantages